m59peacemaker/js-wark/README.md

 "Count is the accumulation from 0, the (combination) of: increment being 1 and decrement being -1"

-Accurate and decent grammar aside - what I hope will come to be appreciated is that every word - **every expression** used is a value that can removed, replaced, passed around, and composed on, **independently** of every other value, anywhere, and all compositions can be understood fully according to their inputs and nothing else.
+Grammar aside, what I hope will come to be appreciated is that every word – **every expression** – is a value that can removed, replaced, passed around, and composed on, **independently** of every other value, anywhere, and all compositions can be understood according to their inputs and nothing else.

 Using understandable, meaningful grammar with composable semantics and obeying the principle of [compositionality](#compositionality) is paramount for preventing ballooning complexity.

 ### compositionality

-Compositionality is the principle that the meaning of an expression is determined by the meanings of its constituent expressions and the rules used to combine them.
+Compositionality is the principle of determining the meaning of an expression from the meanings of its constituent expressions and their combination.

 ## Goals

 - simple, practical, and accurate grammar for the expression of event and reactive value and computation relationships
 - minimal implementation code so that the frp library can be depended on by UI components and other reusable modules where saving bytes is a priority
-- performant enough for most use cases, including complex DOM UIs, games, webgl, canvas, etc, never compromising on the goal of expressive grammar, some wiggle room on byte size, and some reasonable compromise on the clean, expressive internal implementation if it is truly necessary for dramatic performance gains.
+- performant enough for most use cases, including complex DOM UIs, games, webgl, canvas, etc
+- no compromising on the goal of expressive grammar
+- some wiggle room on byte size, and some reasonable compromise on the clean, expressive internal implementation if it is truly necessary for dramatic performance gains.

 My opinion is that accurate, expressive code can also be performant code in many cases. *Considerable work ***may*** need to done in the implementation to accomplish this - performance has not yet been measured and explored.*

 ## TODO

 - more operators are needed asap, especially related to performing async functions
 - Typescript in jsdoc
 - settle on an api/strategy for deriving new moments of time from a single moment  - i.e. Occurrence(List) into List(Occurrence)